Creator: John Belushi

 - Old Boyfriends (1979).

 - 1941 (1979).

 This Actor Provides Tropes of:

-- Acrofatic: Chubby guy, but he could really dance, as well as engage in physical comedy such as his Joe Cocker impersonation and the "Little Chocolate Donuts" sketch.
+- Acrofatic: Chubby guy, but he could really dance and he could engage well in physical comedy too, such as his Joe Cocker impersonation and the "Little Chocolate Donuts" sketch.

 - Biopic: As of 2014, he has been the only SNL castmember to be the basis of a biopic, the 1988 film Wired that was based on Bob Woodward's 1984 tell-all biography and starred Michael Chiklis.
 It was lambasted as a hatchet job by just about everyone who knew him, many of whom refused to let their names be used.
 Chiklis would later blame the film for derailing his career until The Commish pulled it back into place.

 - Nice Guy: He was apparently very benevolent and generous.

 - Please Don't Leave Me: Cruelly subverted, as the one who was with him the night before his death left the bungalow he was in.